marcinsprycha/SQL-Data_Analytics_Projects/readme.md

 Technologies: MS SQL

-Other projects like MS Power BI 📈📉📊 you can find at my personal page dataexplorer.pl.
+Other projects like MS Power BI 📈📉📊 and
+Business Documentation in Notion you can find at my personal page dataexplorer.pl

 I've tried to make them easy to understand 😃.